 Orange iPhone Unlock for £20

-And less “official” methods do exist. giffgaff have recently added a very thorough guide to legitimately unlocking various handsets (including the iPhone), which can be found at www.giffgaff.com/unlock.
+And less "official" methods do exist. giffgaff have recently added a very thorough guide to legitimately unlocking various handsets (including the iPhone), which can be found at http://giffgaff.com/unlock.
 It covers all the major UK networks.

 How is giffgaff so cheap?

-Obviously I’m no expert in the financial operations of a telecoms provider, but I think it has something to do with their business model.
-They have a community support system on their forum, encouraging others to contribute to support issues (such as setting up internet on your Android handset, or the iPhone thread linked to above), and rewarding contributors with “kudos” points, which can be cashed in at a later date.
+Obviously I'm no expert in the financial operations of a telecoms provider, but I think it has something to do with their "community" business model.
+They encourage users to contribute to support issues (such as setting up internet on your Android handset, or the iPhone thread linked to above), and then reward contributors with "kudos" points, which can be exchanged for cash or credit at a later date.
 They also have a referral scheme, offering customers £5 of credit for every friend they sign up.
-Yes, I’ll get a fiver if you click the link below and sign up
+Yes, I'll get a fiver if you click the link below and sign up :) Why else do you think I'm spending 45 mins on a Tuesday night writing about this crap?
+Actually, I'll tell you why: it's because I get the feeling that giffgaff relies on this kind of promotion.
+So I'm spreading the word - I think it's called viral marketing?
+Basically, I don't want giffgaff to go bust because they're saving me a load of cash!
+Plus the more people there are on giffgaff, the more free calls I get!

 An interesting blog article here talks about giffgaff’s “non-advertising” approach.